'Fridges, rain boots, shoes, toys': B.C. coast littered with debris from stricken cargo ship

 The coast guard confirmed Thursday that the debris is from at least one of the containers that were lost in rough seas Friday.

-Coast guard spokesperson Michelle Imbeau says anyone who discovers cargo on the beach should report it immediately to the coast guard.
+Coast guard spokesperson Michelle Imbeau said anyone who discovers cargo on the beach should report it immediately to the coast guard.

 Imbeau said yoga mats, clothing, children's toys and games will be among the debris likely to drift ashore in the coming days.